-A jury will select pieces to be exhibited at the Museum from Sept. – Dec.
-2018.
-The pieces may be offered for sale with a 30% commission for the Wharton Esherick Museum.
-Prices are set by the artist.
-Cash prizes of $500, $300, and $200 for 1st, 2nd, and 3rd place will be awarded, as well as a $100 Horace Hartshaw award for high school and middle school students and a $200 Member’s Choice Award voted on at the opening reception.
+The selected works will be exhibited in the Museum’s 150 square foot visitor center gallery from May - September 2021 (exact dates TBD).
+The pieces may be offered for sale with a 30% commission for the Wharton Esherick Museum; prices are set by the artist.
+Cash prizes of $500, $300, and $200 for 1st, 2nd and 3rd place will be awarded, as well as a $100 Horace Hartshaw award for middle and high school students, and a $200 Member’s Choice award, voted on at the opening reception.

-There is a $30 entry fee ($20 for Museum members).
+There is a $30 entry fee ($20 for Museum members; a special $30 membership to the museum is available for artists).
 The fee is non-refundable and covers the entry of up to three pieces.
 Additional entry fees apply for more than three pieces.

-Horace Hartshaw Entries: $15 per student.
-Applies to current high school & middle school students only.
-Horace Hartshaw worked with Wharton in the 1950-60s.
+The entry fee for middle and high school students is $15 and applies to current students only.
+Please indicate on the entry form if you are a current high school or middle school student to be considered for the Horace Hartshaw award.
+Hartshaw worked alongside Wharton Esherick in the 1950s and 1960s.
 This award was created to honor his memory and encourage woodworking in younger generations.

-All entrants will be notified by July 31, 2018, of the jury’s decision.
+The deadline for entry is January 4, 2021, by midnight.
+All entrants will be notified by February 1, 2021 of the jury’s decision.

 Please note on your entry form if your piece(s) are for sale.
 If they are not for sale, please include a value for insurance and your piece will be marked “Not for Sale” during the exhibition.
 The Museum retains a 30% commission of your retail price if sold.

 If your piece is selected for the exhibition, you are responsible for shipping your work to the Museum.
 The Museum will pay the cost of shipping unsold pieces back to you after the exhibition closes.
-You are welcome to drop off your piece before the exhibition, if you are unable to pick your piece back up after the show, you will be responsible for the cost of shipping.
+You are welcome to drop off your piece before the exhibition but if you are unable to pick up your piece after the show, you will be responsible for the cost of shipping.